Mini Pearl Logger Kit

 - Arduino Pro Mini compatible microcontroller

-- MicroSD card board
+- MicroSD card board (not the one pictured)

-- 4GB microSD card
+- 1GB microSD card (not the one pictured)

 - Real time clock (DS3231) board